 Pro-Palestine marches in South Africa often attract large crowds, especially in Cape Town with its large Muslim community.

-Woolworths said in a statement that it did not source produce from the occupied territories, less than 0.1 percent of its food came from Israel and that it clearly labeled every product's country of origin.
+Woolworths said in a statement that it did not source produce from the occupied territories, less than 0.1 percent of its food came from Israel, and it clearly labeled every product's country of origin.